 Santiago de Querétaro in Querétaro, Mexico — The Central Highlands (North America)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Colonial Era • Man-Made Features.
-A significant historical year for this entry is 1797.
+This memorial is listed in these topic lists: Man-Made Features • Wars, Non-US.
+A significant historical month for this entry is June 1821.

 Location.
+20° 35.519′ N, 100° 23.607′ W. Marker is in Santiago de Querétaro, Querétaro.
+Memorial is on Calle Francisco I. Madero just east of Calle Ignacio Allende Sur, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Santiago de Querétaro QUE 76000, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Fountain of Neptune (within shouting distance of this marker); Former hospital of San José de Gracia (within shouting Temple of the Ex-Convent of Santa Clara de Jesus (about 90 meters away, measured in a direct line); Captain Julian Diaz House (about 90 meters away); Temple and former Convent of Santa Clara (about 120 meters away); Church and Former Convent of San Agustín (about 120 meters away); The Royal Inland Road (about 120 meters away); Vicente Guerrero Garden (about 150 meters away).
 Touch for a list and map of all markers in Santiago de Querétaro.